-Congratulations to Barbra Teater (College of Staten Island, City University of New York), who has been selected as the Journal of Social Work Education (JSWE) Best Reviewer of 2018!
+Congratulations to Ram Cnaan (University of Pennsylvania) and Barbara P. Early (The Catholic University of America, retired), who have been selected as the Journal of Social Work Education (JSWE) Best Reviewers of 2019!
 Each year, the recipients of the Best Reviewer awards are selected by the JSWE Editorial Advisory Board to recognize manuscript reviewers who have demonstrated exceptional service in responsiveness to requests for review, timeliness in submitting completed reviews, and quality of written reviews.
-Dr. Teater will be honored at the Membership Meeting at the CSWE 2018 Annual Program Meeting, Friday, November 9, at 5:30 pm in Orlando, FL.
-The Best Reviewer Award is sponsored this year by the University of Utah.
+Dr. Cnaan and Dr. Early will be honored at the Membership Meeting at the CSWE 2019 Annual Program Meeting, Friday, October 25, from 5:30 pm–6:30 pm in Denver, CO.
+The Best Reviewer Awards are sponsored this year by the University of Utah.

 CSWE and the JSWE Editorial Advisory Board would like to thank all the dedicated professionals who generously donate their time and expertise to review manuscripts and thus contribute to the value and success of the journal.

 The criteria for choosing the Best Articles published in JSWE include the importance and timeliness of the content, originality of thought, innovative conceptualization of the topic, and presentation of conclusions and/or recommendations that add significantly to the professional knowledge base and to social work education.
-The award winners for this year will be honored at the Membership Meeting at the CSWE 2018 Annual Program Meeting in Orlando, FL.
+The award winners for this year will be honored at the Membership Meeting at the CSWE 2019 Annual Program Meeting in Denver, CO.
 The Best Article Awards are sponsored by Arizona State University.
-The award-winning articles are available at Taylor & Francis Online for viewing and free download through June 2019.
+The award-winning articles are available at Taylor & Francis Online for viewing and free download through June 2020.

 Best Empirical Article